shuklaayush/badger-sett-1.5/docs/BaseStrategy.md

 ### `balanceOfRewards() → struct BaseStrategy.TokenAmount[] rewards` (external)

-Gives the total amount of pending rewards accured for each token.
+Gives the total amount of pending rewards accrued for each token.

 Should take into account all reward tokens.